-Craig had won a public competition to design this layout of the New Town, and although his plans were considered a great success he never was able to capitalise on this early opportunity, and towards the end of his life complained to a friend about the "tyranny of straight lines" that he felt his career had been reduced to.
+Craig had won a public competition to design this layout of the New Town, and although his plans were considered a great success he never was able to capitalise on this early opportunity, and towards the end of his life complained to a friend about the "monotony of straight lines" that he felt his career had been reduced to.
 He died in poverty and was buried initially in an unmarked grave in the Greyfriars Kirkyard.

 It took developers nearly 50 years to build the first phase of the New Town, spreading westwards from St Andrew Square, with the housing around Charlotte Square being completed in the 1820s.
 But the city continued growing in stages - seven major phases of development in all - spreading all the way out to the west, the north, and later to the east as well.
 Today everything north of Princes Street (site of the iconic Scott Monument) is broadly considered to be New Town.